Ouster TOP

 Once the device is configured, it will continue to send output to the target IP address so it is not required to enter the device address again unless you need to change the configuration.

 Range data collected from the device is presented as 32bit floating point values in the RGBA channels of the output image.
-Output can be arranged either in chronological scan order or as a panoramic image using the Image Layout parameter.
+The output is arranged as a panoramic image.
 IMU data from the device can be accessed by connecting an Info CHOP.
 If more than 4 output channels are needed, you can use a Ouster Select TOP to create additional output images.

 Note: All 3D coordinates are transformed into TouchDesigner space where Y is up and X and Z represent the ground plane.
 This is different from the original coordinate space defined in the Ouster documentation.